 top of page

-DHAMMAKAYA
+History of DHAMMAKAYA

 The Dhammakaya is the true nature that is eternally present in all beings.